Dawn Ostroff

 Dawn Ostroff is an American businesswoman.
-She was the chief content officer and advertising business officer of Spotify and was the former president of entertainment of The CW and also the former president of Condé Nast Entertainment.
+She is currently on the board of directors of Moloco and is an independent director on the boards of Mattel and Sweetgreen.
+She is the former chief content officer and advertising business officer of Spotify, the former president of entertainment of The CW, and the former president of Condé Nast Entertainment.

 Early life and education

-Ostroff was born in Brooklyn, New York in 1960.
+Ostroff was born in Brooklyn, New York in 1964.
 She had an early introduction to music, her father being a concert promoter who worked with Frank Sinatra.
 Ostroff holds a Bachelor of Science degree from Florida International University.

 Career

 Ostroff began her career in news as a reporter for WINZ, a CBS affiliate in Miami.
 She also worked in local news at WPLG and WTVJ in Miami.
 She later held senior positions at 20th Century Fox, Michael Jacobs Productions (Disney) and the Kushner-Locke Company.

 Lifetime

 From 1996 to 2002, she served as executive vice president of entertainment at Lifetime Television and led the network to become the #1-rated cable network in prime time.